 No group may use the meeting rooms in a way that would be:

-must not be exceeded.
+The maximum capacity of rooms as listed in the attached booking form must not be exceeded.
 All minors attending must be supervised by a responsible adult.

 No group using the meeting rooms may charge an entry fee or ask for donations at the door.
 The facilities will not be available for fundraising events, except where specifically approved by the department.
 No items or services may be sold or advertised,

 Meeting rooms are available for the following times: